-Student ID badges should be worn at all times while on campus.
-If a student fails to comply, he/she will be given the option of purchasing a new ID Badge or they will be detained in ISS for the day.
+Student ID badges should be worn, front-facing, around the neck, or clipped to a shirt or jacket at all times while on campus.
+Badges should not be kept in pockets or attached to bookbags.
+If a student fails to comply, he/she will be given the option of purchasing a new ID badge or they will be detained in ISS for the day.
 If a student misrepresents his or her possession of the ID badge, it may result in OSS.